satopian/poti-kaini-EN/README.md

 ## Change log

+### [2020/12/20] theme, Readme_Shichan.html, readme_pch.html

+- theme
+  - [Picture in the middle of posting] to [temporary pictures]
+- Readme_Shichan.html, readme_pch.html
+  - Thsoe files are Not allowed to change when bundling the Shi-Painter applet.
+  - So I made Readme_Shichan_utf-8.html and readme_pch_utf-8.html.
+  - Just changed the character code to URF-8.
+(Information for developers is written.)

 ### [2020/12/20] theme mono_paint.html

 - managed to get rid of the untranslated part ( [L] and [R] )